raybloo/SandBoxProject/README.md

 # SandBoxProject
-Experimental 3D fighting/shooter game, maybe will turn into something cool
+Experimental project, maybe will turn into something cool